titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 the frame.

 To create a multipass pattern, derive your pattern class from ```GLShaderPattern```
 and configure your controls as described above.
-Then,before adding any shaders, you must create shared backing store for the intermediate results.
+Then, before adding any shaders, you must create shared backing store for the intermediate results.
 The ```GLShader``` class provides a function for doing this: